 Experts disagree how Paris came to be known as the “City of Light.”
 According to the official City of Paris website, the nickname was originally bestowed upon the city “because it was a vast center of education and ideas during the Age of Enlightenment.”
 Other sources state Paris was dubbed City of Light in 1828 when it began lighting the Champs-Elysées with gas lamps, the first European city to do so.
 Still others claim the moniker came into fashion when Emperor Napoleon III tore down whole quarters of houses dating back to the Middle Ages in order to make way for large avenues that let light pour into the former Medieval city.
 Whichever story is correct, there is no doubt that the name is apropos; today Paris has no less than 242 illuminated hotels, churches, statues, fountains and national buildings.

 I definitely wanted to see the city by night, but where to start?
 Even in broad daylight, touring a new city can be challenging, but by night it’s a daunting proposition.
 Fortunately, I had a home-grown tour guide.
 My friend Jérôme Gobin, who had recently returned to France after traveling the world for a year, was eager to show me how to get around Paris.
-We met up at the Arc de Triomphe (#1 -refer to map at bottom of article) at dusk and ducked beneath the immense arch to shelter from the persistent drizzle.
+We met up at the Arc de Triomphe at dusk and ducked beneath the immense arch to shelter from the persistent drizzle (refer to #1 on the map at bottom of article).
+For the next several hours he treated me to a breathtaking walking tour of Paris by night, which I recreate here so others can follow our path.

 As darkness descended, reflections from the eternal flame of the Tomb of the Unknown Soldier flickered on the cold stone walls, engraved with names of French war victories and generals.
 Beyond the memorial lay the Champs Elysee (#2), Paris’ famous upscale shopping street, with storefronts representing the world’s most famous merchants.
 We wandered along the rain-slicked pavement, past stately horse chestnut trees, peering into the windows of Cartier, Louis Vuitton and the largest Adidas store in the world.